bmegli/realsense-ir-to-vaapi-h264/README.md

 - Intel VAAPI compatible hardware encoder ([Quick Sync Video](https://ark.intel.com/Search/FeatureFilter?productType=processors&QuickSyncVideo=true))

 Tested with D435 camera.
 There is possibility that it will also work with Amd/Nvidia hardware.

-## What it does

-- process user input (width, height, framerate, time to capture)
-- init file for raw H.264 output
-- init Realsense D400 device
-- init VAAPI encoder with HVE
-- read greyscale IR data from the camera
-- encode to H.264
-- write to raw H.264 file
-- cleanup

-Currently VAAPI NV12 Y is filled with infrared greyscale and color plane is filled with constant value.

 ## Dependencies